yablochko8/color-finder-semantic-search/COOKBOOK.md

 export const clientSupabase = createClient<Database>(supabaseUrl, supabaseKey);
 ```

-This is my first time using Supabase (historically used Prisma ORM) so I was thrilled to learn it gives you a clean script for generating a types file.
+This is my first time using Supabase (historically I used Prisma ORM) so I was thrilled to learn it gives you a clean script for generating a types file.

 Here's how to use it.
 In my case I store the types in `types/supabase.ts` so need to have that `types` folder already created.